invincible-akshay/personal-website-mundana-theme-jekyll/_posts/2023-10-01-kathakali-artform.md

 imageCopyright: Photo by <a href="https://unsplash.com/@itsananthakrishnan?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Anantha Krishnan</a> on <a href="https://unsplash.com/photos/a-couple-of-people-that-are-standing-in-the-street-LR3G5QMA80I?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 tags: featured
 ---
 I recently had the fortune of attending a Kathakali performance.
 It was a first for me.
+Thanks to my wife (who hails from Kerala) for introducing me to this intricate art form.
 I went with high expectations and was pleasantly surprised to learn more than I expected.

 For the uninitiated like me, in my middle school History textbooks I had learned that [Kathakali](https://en.wikipedia.org/wiki/Kathakali) is a dance form, among other renowned dance forms in India.
 The books mentioned only in context of dance but in reality it is so much more.
 It is closer to a play with equal importance for the prose and the musicians.
 >With roots in Kerala, the plays are written in Sanskritized Malayalam.